 This article answers common questions about immigration and education, with a focus on issues related to Deferred Action for Childhood Arrivals (DACA).
 This article was written by American Gateways.

 Undocumented children in the United States have the same rights as any other child to a primary and secondary education.
 Parents or guardians should follow state education laws about minors' education.
 In Texas, unless your child falls into a specific exception, the state requires children between the ages of six and 18 to attend school.
-Texas Education Code chapter 25.085.

 No. Anyone in the United States, whether undocumented or not, may attend colleges and universities.
 Speak to an admissions officer first to determine what specific steps you need to take to apply and enroll, as well as whether you qualify for state and federal financial aid.

 Yes.
 Only people with certain statuses in the United States may receive federal financial aid for higher education.
 Undocumented students, including DACA students, are not eligible for federal student aid.
 People eligible to receive federal student financial aid include:

 - U.S. citizens

 - Permanent residents (green card holders)